naturepoems/naturepoems/quotes/American Realism and Nature Poetry (Late 19th–Early 20th century)/Stephen Crane/index.md

 ---
 layout: author
 title: Stephen Crane
-description: "Primarily known as a novelist, Crane also wrote poetry that reflects realism; his nature poems often focus on the themes of survival and the human experience within harsh realities."
+description: "An American novelist and poet whose work often confronted the complexities of life and nature.
+Crane’s poetry reflects his fascination with the natural world and its indifference to human struggles, particularly in works like 'The Black Riders'."
 subject: "American Realism and Nature Poetry (Late 19th–Early 20th century)"
 parent: American Realism and Nature Poetry (Late 19th–Early 20th century)
 permalink: /American Realism and Nature Poetry (Late 19th–Early 20th century)/Stephen Crane/